neroxps/zsh-ai/README.md

 sudo apt-get install jq
 ```

+## Security

+- Your API key is never stored by the plugin
+- Commands are generated locally, not logged
+- Always review generated commands before execution

 ## License

-MIT - See LICENSE file for details
+MIT - See [License](LICENSE) file for details

 ## Contributing